vane/static-site-generator/README.md

 ## Description

-Static website generator based that is using jekyll format to generate [vane.pl](https://vane.pl) website
+Static website generator based that is using jekyll format to generate [vane.pl](https://vane.pl) website.
+No site configuration files or existing markdown data was changed to generate output.

 ## Dependencies